 collaborative setting, a variety of issues related to being a college-aged

 will likely include masculinity, dealing with societal pressures, family

 issues, and struggles in establishing and maintaining healthy friendships and

 relationships.
-Small group size (5-8 members) will facilitate a supportive
+Small group size (five to eight members) will facilitate a supportive

 environment in which students can develop more self-awareness and personal

 you have difficulty developing and maintaining close relationships with others?